© Unofficial Royalty 2024

 Full name: Maria Christina Henriette Desideria Felicitas Raineria

 After the death of his first wife, King Alfonso XII of Spain married Maria Christina.
 On November 25, 1885, three days before his 28th birthday, King Alfonso XII died from tuberculosis, leaving two daughters and Maria Christina pregnant with their third child.
 It was decided that Maria Christina would rule as regent until the child was born.
-If the child were a male, he would become king and if the child were a female, Alfonso and Maria Christina’s elder daughter María Mercedes would become queen.
+If the child were a male, he would become king.
+If the child were a female, Alfonso and Maria Christina’s elder daughter María Mercedes would become queen.
 On May 17, 1886, a son was born who immediately became King Alfonso XIII.
 Maria Christina continued as regent until Alfonso XIII reached the age of 16 and took control of the monarchy in 1902.

 Unofficial Royalty: Maria Christina of Austria, Queen of Spain